bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 ### Customizing
-`<b-pagination>` supports several props that allow you to customize the apperance.
+`<b-pagination>` supports several props that allow you to customize the appearance.

 | Prop | Description
 | ---- | -----------